Support Page Content

 Phishing attacks and cyber crimes continue to rise, and our goal is to empower you to identify, report, and not fall victim to digital scammers.

-From 24/7 monitoring, ongoing education including periodic Cofense PhishMe training exercises, supporting Duo multi-factor authentication University-wide, advising you to use Global Protect VPN to access campus services, sending timely phishing alerts through SacSend, and resource sharing from the National Cybersecurity Alliance, we're committed to keeping our Hornet Family safe online!
+From 24/7 monitoring, ongoing education including periodic Cofense PhishMe training exercises, University-wide use of Duo multi-factor authentication, advising you to use Global Protect VPN to access campus services, sending timely phishing alerts through SacSend, and resource sharing from the National Cybersecurity Alliance, we're committed to keeping our Hornet Family safe online!

 Types of Phishing

-The National Cybersecurity Alliance makes it easy with a full library of topic-specific cybersecurity resources you can download - but in general, look for these signs:
+The National Cybersecurity Alliance offers a full library of topic-specific cybersecurity resources you can download - but in general, look for these tip-offs that what you've received may be a scam:

-- Asks you to reply with personal information, such as your ID or password, or to click a link to submit personal information.
+- Asks you to reply with personal/confidential/financial information, such as your ID or password, or to click a link to submit personal information.

 - Generic email salutation instead of your name, or an incorrect recipient, or "Dear User."